alfi-j/ultra-debugger/README.md

 2. Identify and fix syntax errors and potential bugs
 3. Provide code quality improvements
 4. Offer specific suggestions for resolving issues
+5. Monitor code changes in real-time for continuous feedback

 ## Limitations

 - Does not execute code (static analysis only)
 - Limited rules when falling back from ESLint
 - Requires proper file extensions to detect file type
+- Live analysis reports to console, not directly through MCP

 ## Future Improvements